thewindev/work-diary/content/blog/installing-net-core-in-wsl/index.md

 date: "2019-03-05T19:00:00.121Z"
 description: ""
 ---
+UPDATE: If you want to install .NET Core 3.1 in WSL, [read this](https://workdiary.dev/installing-net-core-3-in-wsl/).

 I was trying to install .NET Core in WSL based on [their install steps](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and I keep getting these errors:
 ```